Imparja Television: 2000s

 By 2001 the station's coverage area had grown to include over 430,000 people.
-Around this time 'Imparja Info Channel' ('Channel 31') was launched, providing additional programming, news, and community information to remote Aboriginal communities.
+Around this time Imparja Info Channel (Channel 31) was launched, providing additional programming, news, and community information to remote Aboriginal communities.
 The Aboriginal programming on this channel later became known as Indigenous Community Television (ICTV).
 In 2007, the whole channel was replaced by National Indigenous Television (NITV).

 Imparja faced criticism by a number of community groups in 2004, following the station's decision to introduce advertising for alcohol for the first time.
 The network pledged to donate 30% of the total income received from alcohol advertising towards alcohol and substance abuse programs in communities.

 In 2005, Imparja National News, which primarily covered the news in Alice Springs in addition to other national and international news stories, was axed.
 The move was taken in anticipation of the Remote Eastern & Central Australia TV1 licence area being merged with that of Darwin.
 Regulations imposed by the Australian Communications and Media Authority relating to minimum levels of local news coverage led to 2006 reinstatement of Imparja National News.
 The news service began broadcasting again from the middle of February 2006, with Ryan Liddle as presenter.

 In the mid-2000s, it was widely expected that the Australian Communications and Media Authority would merge the "Darwin" and "Remote Eastern and Central Australia" commercial television licence areas.
 This would have most likely seen Imparja Television become a Network 10 affiliate in Darwin.
-However, this did not eventuate.
-Instead PBL Media and Southern Cross Broadcasting, the two existing Darwin commercial licence holders were invited to bid individually or together.
+Instead, PBL Media and Southern Cross Broadcasting, the two existing Darwin commercial licence holders, were invited to bid individually or together.
 Their successful joint bid used a company called Darwin Digital Television.

-On 3 February 2008, Imparja Television updated its logo removing the emblem, which had been present on the logo for two decades.
+On 3 February 2008, Imparja Television updated its logo, removing the emblem which had been present on the logo for two decades.
 The logo change coincided with Imparja dropping Network 10 affiliation, becoming a sole Nine Network affiliate, in addition to axing Imparja National News, and also adding Nine Network's dots to its new logo.